ben-dh3/broken_blog_application/projects_to_debug/blog_app/README.md

 # Visit http://localhost:5000/ in your browser
 ```

+> **Note**
+> When you amend the files, even if it is to print something out, the server
+> will reload to reflect your changes, **in the process clearing the list of
+> posts**.
+This may make your debugging harder.
+>
+> You can work around this by debugging entirely through the tests, or ensuring
+> you add any test posts from scratch every time you make a change.
+>
+> If you want to disable this feature entirely, remove `debug=True, ` in
+> `app.py`.
+You will then have to manually restart the server for every change.

 ## User stories

 Note that these user stories are **already implemented** by the app — they're